phillord/tawny-owl/docs/repl.md

     ;; #<OWLOntologyImpl Ontology(OntologyID(OntologyIRI(<http://iri/>)))
     ;; [Axioms: 2 Logical Axioms: 0]>

-the current ontology has 2 axioms in total -- we have created (owlclass "B").
+the current ontology has 2 axioms in total -- we have created `(owl-class "B")`.
 If we wish to remove the entity again, we can do so.
 Note that this does not delete the class or remove it from the namespace, just from the ontology.